-Explore: Ebor Falls, Escarpment walk, Misty Creek lookout
+Explore: Ebor Falls, Escarpment walk (includes Chaelundi Falls lookout, Lucifers Thumb lookout & Wurrang lookout), Misty Creek lookout

 With loads of natural beauty and historic significance, Mann River Nature Reserve is perched on the eastern edge of the New England Tablelands.

-The Butterleaf National Park includes the crest of the Great Dividing Range which marks a change in the geology of the area from east to west.
-It supports many different forest communities as well the heaths and swamps of rocky outcrops.
+Butterleaf National Park includes the crest of the Great Dividing Range, which marks a change in the geology of the area from east to west.
+It supports many different forest communities, as well as heaths and swamps of rocky outcrops.

-Nymboida National Park is the perfect place for the adventurer.
-If camping in remote, unspoilt beauty surrounded by dramatic landforms while neighbouring the beautiful Nymboida River appeals, point your 4WD towards Nymboida River campground.
+Nymboida National Park is the perfect place for the keen adventurer.
+If camping in remote, unspoilt beauty surrounded by dramatic landforms neighbouring the beautiful Nymboida River sounds appealing, point your 4WD towards Nymboida River campground.

-Push your canoe out into the river, or take a summer dip while listening for the distinctive chink of the bellbirds.
+Push your canoe out into the river or take a summer dip while listening out for the distinctive chink of the bellbirds.
 There are no marked tracks, but experienced bushwalkers will love the wild beauty of Nymboida.

-This is a quiet campground and you may well have the place to yourself.
-Even getting there’s an adventure.
-Old Glen Innes-Grafton Road passes through a historic hand-cut tunnel into the stillness of the deserted valley.
+This is a quiet campground and there's every chance you may have the place to yourself.
+Even getting there’s an adventure - Old Glen Innes-Grafton Road passes through a historic hand-cut tunnel into the stillness of the deserted valley.

 Stay: Nymboida River campground

-Little Llangothlin Nature Reserve covers 257 hectares and includes Little Llangothlin Lagoon of approx. 120 hectares and a portion of the smaller Billy Bung Lagoon.
+Little Llangothlin Nature Reserve covers 257 hectares and includes Little Llangothlin Lagoon of approximately 120 hectares and a portion of the smaller Billy Bung Lagoon.